 - Storage: 16 GB + 1GB or 2GB RAM

-- External Storage: Dedicated microSD slot, up to 32 GB
+- External Storage: Dedicated microSD slot, with support up to 32 GB

-- Camera: 13MP camera & single LED Flash and 5MP front-facing camera with LED flash
+- Camera: 13MP camera with single LED Flash and 5MP front-facing camera with LED flash

 - Back-placed Fingerprint scanner